YeajuDianaKim394/EncodingModels/README.md

 We have transcripts and audio at the trial level.
 Each transcript contains utterances per speaker turn and the utterance onset.

 1. `split_audio_clips.py` splits one long audio file into per run/trial files
-1. `copy_transcripts.py` copies raw transcripts as-is into our folder structure
+1. `copy_transcripts.py` copies and normalizes raw transcripts into the stimuli/ directory
+1. `copy_timings.py` copies and normalizes raw transcripts into the stimuli/ directory
 1. `fix_transcripts.sh` fix transcription problems
 1. `process_transcripts.py` pipeline to normalize, sentencize, and tokenize transcripts and prepare for alignment
 1. `align_transcript.sh` run forced-alignment to get word-level onset/offsets
 1. `merge_transcripts.py` merge our utterance-level transcripts with forced aligner word-level
-1. `descriptive_stats.ipynb` for QA
+1. `qa.ipynb` for QA along the way

-files:
-- trial-level .wav
-- trial-level raw transcript (.txt)
-- trial-level cleaned transcript (.csv)
-- trial-level transcript TextGrid (.TextGrid)
-- trial-level aligned transcript TextGrid (_aligned.TextGrid)
-- trial-level aligned csv (_aligned.csv)

 #### useful commands